 The Mount Vernon Park Association has strived to meet these objectives and goals and members from all walks of life have volunteered their time and efforts to achieve them.
 It is the engineers, site planners, architects, builders, doctors, nurses, lawyers, teachers, firefighters, police officers, single members, partners and moms and dads who have made the Park what it is now and will be in the future.

-As we continue over 60 years of ongoing operation, it is just as important now as it was in 1954 for all members to become involved in the activities and operation of the Park to ensure its survival for future generations.
+As we continue close to 70 years of ongoing operation, it is just as important now as it was in 1954 for all members to become involved in the activities and operation of the Park to ensure its survival for future generations.